 Developmental Studies, First Year Experience, and General Education Courses

 Developmental Studies Mission and Value Statement

 Our mission is to provide general education and developmental instruction designed to meet individual educational goals and foster lifelong learning.

 By providing rigorous curriculum through interdisciplinary instruction that honors and recognizes the academic and workforce needs of our diverse community of lifelong learners, the DACC developmental studies programs

 - are student-centered, and

 - encourage students to become risk-taking and self-motivated learners.

 Developmental courses are designed to help students acquire the skills and attitudes necessary for college success.
-Developmental Studies includes English, math, reading, language, and study skills.
+Developmental Studies includes English, math, reading, and study skills.

-Developmental Math and English are identified by an “N” that appears after the course number.
+Developmental English, math and reading courses are identified by an “N” that appears after the course number.
 Developmental Studies courses are included on the transcript and will be calculated in the academic grade point average, but do not count toward a degree.

 On the other hand, First Year Experience (FYEX) courses do carry academic credit and are designed to help students acquire the attitudes and strategies necessary for college success.

 Students’ placement in developmental studies courses will be determined by one or more of the following instruments: High School GPA, ACT, SAT, Accuplacer, Math Placement Exam, and locally developed tests or surveys.
-Students must achieve a C- or better in courses with “CCD-” prefixes to continue on to the next course.
+Students must earn a grade of C- or better in courses with “CCD-” prefixes to continue on to the next course.

 Course descriptions appear near the end of this catalog and are listed by course prefix (the letters appearing before a course number).
 The various prefixes represent different areas of study as shown: